gatsbyjs/gatsby/docs/docs/static-query.md

 ## How it differs from page query

 StaticQuery can do most of the things that page query can, including fragments.

-The only difference is you can’t pass arguments to the query (hence the name StaticQuery).
+You can’t, however, pass **Query Variables** to `StaticQuery`, like you can in page query through `pageContext`.